varunteja007006/Half-Baked-Repos/Practice TS/README.md

   username: "test_user",
   paymentID: 435343,
   email: "test_user@dummy.com",
-  // This throws an error since we are passing an extra argument 'email' which is not accepted as parameter
+  // This throws an error because we are passing an extra argument 'email' which is not accepted as parameter
   // in function 'processUser'.
 });